Got an Instant Pot? You don’t want to miss these top 10 tips and tricks. Learn how to use the Instant Pot properly to make quick, delicious meals.

 I’ve got you covered.
 I was in your shoes, but eventually learned how to use it all and want to share with you.
 I’ve had mine for nearly a year now, and it’s hands-down my favorite kitchen appliance.
 We used it 2-3 times a week.
 I’ve got a bunch of delicious, gluten-free Instant Pot recipes you can easily make tonight.

-So first, what’s the big deal with the Instant Pot?
+What’s the big deal with the Instant Pot?
 It’s basically an electric pressure cooker that can speed cooking times by 2-6 times using about 70% less energy.
 The design of the Instant Pot makes it easy to de-pressurize and release the steam – which honestly was something I was always afraid to do on a traditional stove-top pressure cooker.
 The buttons on the Instant Pot make it intuitive to use.
 Need to make chili?
 Press the Bean/Chili button.
-Easy peasy, right?